-- A waiting list for reception places will be maintained initially by Southwark Children's Services.
-The school also maintains a waiting list for children wanting to transfer to the school from other schools later in the reception year or in subsequent years should places become available. - 2 Parents/Carers of children who have applied and been refused places either during the normal admissions round or for in-year vacancies will be offered the opportunity to put their children's names on the waiting list by completing a form. - Putting a child's name on the waiting list in no way affects a parent's or carer's right to appeal against the school's decision not to offer a place to their child(ren). - Only those children whose parents or carers have returned this form, those who are exempted from such provisions under the in-year fair access protocol appended to this document and those whose parents or carers applied late for the normal admissions round will be entered on the waiting list. - 5 All in-year vacancies will be filled from Southwark In Year Admissions List. - Applicants on the list will be admitted strictly in accordance with the school's admissions criteria.
+- 1 A waiting list for starter reception places will be maintained by the Local Authority. - The school also maintains throughout the year a waiting list for transfer places for all years, which is updated from time to time. - 3 Parents/Carers of children who have applied and been refused places either during the normal admissions round or for in-year vacancies will

+- be offered the opportunity to put their children's names on the waiting list by completing a form. - Only those children whose parents or carers have returned this form, those who are exempted from such provisions under the in-year fair access protocol appended to this document and those whose parents or carers applied late for the normal admissions round will be entered on the waiting list. - 5 Putting a child's name on the waiting list in no way affects a parent's or carer's right to appeal against the school's decision not to offer a place to their child. - 6 Applicants on waiting lists will be admitted strictly in accordance with the school's admissions criteria.
 Length of time on the list will not confer any advantage.